tobiasrausch/rayas/README.md

 # Running rayas

-Rayas was designed for paired-end matched tumor-normal data.
+Rayas was designed for paired-end or single-end matched tumor-normal data.
+It can be used with short read or long read data.

 `rayas call -g <genome.fa> -m <control.bam> <tumor.bam>`